How to visit an onsen as a solo female traveler

 What is the cost?

 If you are staying at a hotel or ryokan with an onsen attached, then the usage fees will be included in your accommodation price.
 If you visit a private onsen, the prices can range from AUD $5-25.
-If in doubt, ask your hotel concierge or tourist information center for advice on where to go.
+When in doubt, ask your hotel concierge or tourist information center for advice on where to go.

 What’s the deal with those little towels?